 Remember when you were a little girl.
 Your father used to drive the Bajaj Chetak scooter.
-He drove it to the shop and then rode it back.
-Every evening you would wait for him.
-As soon as he climbed up the stairs, you would stutter out some words in your language and then wail.
+He drove it to the shop and rode it back to the house.
+Every evening you waited for him.
+As soon as he climbed up the stairs, you stuttered out some words in your language and then wailed.
 Your parents understood.

-You wanted to go on a ride.
 You craved to ride the scooter with your father.
-You would not stop crying unless he took you out.
+You wept until he took you out.

-They gave up in front of your perseverance.
-Your father would carry you downstairs and place you in the leg space of his scooter.
+Your parents gave in to your perseverance.
+Your father carried you downstairs and placed you in the leg space of his scooter.
 You were only 7–8 months old so you couldn’t stand.
 You sat.
-You would finally wipe your tears.
-He would start the scooter, and as the scooter cried broom-broom, you smiled.
+You finally wiped your tears.
+He started the scooter, and as the scooter cried broom-broom, you smiled.
 He then drove on the street outside your house for ten minutes.
 You looked around.
 You laughed and laughed and laughed.
 As if you were waiting for that ride the whole day.

 Your parents say you were stubborn.
 They say you could not even stand, but you were not scared.

 From where have you accumulated all these fears now?
 Fears are baseless, even the little girl knew that.
 She had faith.
 She believed in her father and in the universe and herself.